cordenbrock/factory/README.md

 * To run program:

-6. Pass the command ` dotnet run `.
+6. Pass the command ` dotnet run ` in your terminal from the root directory.
 7. From your web browser, go to http://localhost:5000 to use the app.